Car Rental Türkiye & Driving In Turkey Tips

 Driving to Pamukkale

-Speed limits are in place, and these are “officially” enforced.
-However, don’t be surprised to find drivers choosing their own speed limits from time to time.
+Driving limits are in place, and these are “officially” enforced.
+However, don’t be surprised to find drivers choosing their own speed from time to time.
 By no means does this mean you should join in on the act, as police can and do stop speeding drivers.

-In towns and cities, the official speed limit is 50 km/h; on double lane roads, it is 90 km/h; on intercity dual roadways, it is 110 km/h; on motorways, it is 120 km/h, and on open roads, it is also 90 km/h.
+The official speed in towns and cities is 50 km/h; on double-lane roads, it is 90 km/h; on intercity dual roadways, it is 110 km/h; on motorways, it is 120 km/h; and on open roads, it is also 90 km/h.

 Road Quality